Guy Kennedy

-Guy Kennedy was an American college football coach at Oregon State University, then known as State Agricultural College.
+Guy Kennedy was an American college football coach at Oregon State University, then known as Oregon Agricultural College.

 Collegiate coaching

 In 1894, Guy Kennedy became the second head coach for Oregon State.
 He served as the head coach for just one season.
 He went 2–1 in that season.
-The most notable win in his three game season, was against the University of Oregon.
-SAC prevailed in the first Oregon–Oregon State football rivalry game, 16–0, played at College Field on Lower Campus on the SAC campus.
+The most notable win in his three-game season, was against the University of Oregon.
+OAC prevailed in the first Oregon–Oregon State football rivalry game, 16–0, played at College Field on Lower Campus on the OAC campus.